 On 7 October 2014, Rowling alluded to the various projects she's working on via her Twitter account and later tweeted an anagram that teased one of those works.
 The anagram read, "Cry, foe!
 Run amok!
 Fa awry!
 My wand won’t tolerate this nonsense!", and Rowling later confirmed, after much speculation, that the tweet referred to the script for the first Fantastic Beasts and Where to Find Them film.
 She also confirmed the solution of the anagram in another tweet: "Newt only meant to stay in New York for a few hours.
 Circumstances ensured that he remained... for the length of a movie, anyway."

 On 20 January 2015, Heyman confirmed that Yates and Steve Kloves had been working with Rowling on the screenplay.
-Steve Kloves previously wrote the screenplays for seven of the eight Harry Potter films.
+Steve Kloves previously wrote the screenplays for 7 of the 8 Harry Potter films.